SPA: Efficient User-Preference Alignment against Uncertainty in Medical Image Segmentation: Methodology

+We assume that each user's decisions on uncertain/ambiguous pixels, based on their preference and stemming from different medical contexts, can be modeled as \textit{i.i.d.} samples drawn from a parameterized distribution.
+To represent this user preferences for different clinical contexts, we model this \textit{preference distribution} $p_{\theta}(z)$ as a mixture of $M$ Gaussian distributions:

+where $\mathcal{N}(z \mid \mu_m, \sigma_{m}^2)$ denotes the Gaussian component for user $m$, with mean $\mu_m$ and variance $\sigma_{m}^2$.
+The mixture weights $\pi_m$ satisfy $\pi_m > 0$ and $\sum_{m=1}^{M}\pi_{m} = 1$.
+Each component in this mixture model reflects a specific user segmentation preference, enabling the framework to generate segmentation predictions that capture discrepancies across users.
+In our segmentation framework, $z\sim p_{\theta}(z)$ is implemented as a conditioning signal injected into a neural network, predicating the subtle preference-dependent variability in segmentation outputs.

+Modeling user preferences as parameterized distributions is highly adaptable, as the distribution $p_{\theta}(z)$ can be iteratively updated via maximum likelihood based on new observations of user interactions at inference time \footnote{We provide a theoretical proof in the appendix to demonstrate that, given sufficient interactions from a specific user $u$, the preference distribution $p_{\theta}(z)$ will converge to the user's personalized distribution $\mathcal{N}(\mu_u, \sigma_{u}^2)$.}.

-Medical image segmentation faces challenges due to variations in labeling preferences, often influenced by clinical guidelines for downstream analysis.
-These variations can result in multiple plausible annotations for a single image, highlighting the need for adaptable segmentation models that align with user preferences across different clinical contexts.
-To address this challenge, we propose SPA, a segmentation framework that adapts to user preferences.
-These preferences are modeled using a Gaussian Mixture distribution $p_{\theta}(z) = \sum^M_{m = 1} \pi_m \mathcal{N}(z|\mu_m, \sigma_m^2)$, where parameters $\theta = \{(\mu_m, \sigma^{2}_m, \pi_m)\}_{m=1}^{M}$ define the \textit{preference distribution} $p_{\theta}(z)$.
-Samples are drawn from this distribution as a conditioning signal to capture variations under user preferences \footnote{Preliminary experiments with MRNet \cite{ji_learning_2021} and findings in Appendix suggest that while segmentation performance varies across clinicians, each clinician demonstrates consistent results.
-These observations indicate that modeling interaction behavior can effectively learn user preferences, thereby improving model efficiency.}.
-During training, the preference distribution $p_{\theta}(z)$ captures preference-related segmentation variations.
-At inference, the model efficiently adapts to user preferences by estimating the maximum likelihood based on user's (clinician) feedback.
+We integrate the preference distribution $p_{\theta}(z)$ into the segmentation workflow, as follows.
+In each iteration, we sample latent variables $\{\mathbf{z_n}\}_{n=1}^N$ from $p_{\theta}(z)$ to capture variations under user preferences \footnote{Preliminary experiments with MRNet \cite{ji_learning_2021} given in the appendix suggest that while segmentation performance varies between users, each user demonstrates consistent results.
+These observations indicate that modeling interaction behavior can effectively learn user preferences, thereby improving modeling efficiency.}.
+During training, the model learns $p_{\theta}(z)$ through user feedback simulated from annotated segmentations from multiple users.
+At inference, the model can efficiently adapt to user preferences by estimating the maximum likelihood based on the feedback of a user.